What Is Cross Price Elasticity of Demand?

 - P0Y = Initial price of good Y and

-- Step #1: Firstly, identify P0Y and Q0X which is the initial price of good Y an initially demanded quantity of good X respectively.
+- Firstly, identify P0Y and Q0X, the initial price of good Y, and the quantity demanded of good X, respectively.

-- Step #2: Now, determine the final demanded quantity of good X and the final price of good Y which are termed as Q1X and P1Y respectively.
+- Now, determine the final demanded quantity of good X and the final price of good Y, termed Q1X and P1Y, respectively.

-- Step #5: Finally, the cross-price elasticity of demand is calculated by dividing the expression in Step 3 by expression in Step 4 as shown below.
+- Lastly, the cross-price elasticity of demand is calculated by dividing the expression in step 3 by step 4, as shown below.

 Let us take the simple example of gasoline and passenger vehicles.
-Now let us assume that a surge of 50% in gasoline price resulted in a decline in the purchase of passenger vehicles by 10%.
-Calculate the cross price elasticity of demand in this case.
+Now let us assume that a surge of 50% in gasoline prices resulted in a decline in the purchase of passenger vehicles by 10%.
+Calculate the cross-price elasticity of demand in this case.

-Using the above-mentioned formula the cross price elasticity of demand can be calculated as:
+Using the formula mentioned above can calculate the cross-price elasticity of demand as: –

 Since we can see a negative value for cross elasticity of demand, it vindicates the complementary relationship between gasoline and passenger vehicles.

-Let us assume that there two companies in the business of selling soft drinks.
-At present, company 2 sells soft drinks Y at $3.50 per bottle, while company 1 is able to sell 4,000 bottles of soft drinks Y per week.
-In order to impact the sales of company 1, company 2 has been decided to decrease the price to $2.50 which resulted in decreased sales of 3,000 bottles of soft drinks Y per week.
-Calculate the cross price elasticity of demand in the case.
+Let us assume that two companies are selling soft drinks.
+At present, company no. 2 sells soft drinks Y at $3.50 per bottle, while company no. 1 can sell 4,000 bottles of soft drinks Y per week.
+To bump the sales of company 1, company 2 decided to decrease the price to $2.50, which resulted in reduced sales of 3,000 bottles of soft drinks Y per week.
+Calculate the cross-price elasticity of demand in the case.